Navigation

 Stand facing a wall, with one foot in front of the other.
 Your feet should be shoulder width apart and facing the wall, with your front knee bent and your back knee straight.

-Place both your hands on the wall, shoulder width apart.
+Place both your hands on the wall at shoulder height.
 Lean towards the wall by bending your front knee.
 You’ll feel the stretch through your calf in the back leg.
 Hold for 30 to 45 seconds, then relax.
-Repeat three to four times, two to three times a day.
+Repeat three to four times.

-The further the back leg is from the wall, the greater the stretch.
-So, you should start closer to the wall to begin and over time move the back leg further way from the wall.
+The further your back leg is from the wall, the greater the stretch.
+So, start close to the wall and gradually move your back leg further way from the wall as you get used to the exercise.

 Stair stretch